-- First of all, I would prefer to have the RTX 2060 GPU as the 1660 Ti is getting old and missing RTX features.
+- First, I would prefer to have the RTX 2060 GPU as the 1660 Ti is getting old and missing RTX features.

 - For a streamer who uses Lightroom CC and performs photo editing on Twitch, 16GB of memory is insufficient.
 I would love to upgrade to 32GBs of memory as Streamlabs OBS crashes and Lightroom becomes unresponsive due to the lack of memory.
 To put it simply, 16GBs of RAM is not good enough for photo editing on Twitch.

 - Finally, the battery.
-I would prefer to have the 80Wh variant, but this is a minor issue for me.
+I would prefer the 80Wh variant, but this is a minor issue for me.
 The first 2 issues, especially the second one, are more important for me.

 I strongly believe that gamers should go for the newer RTX 2060 GPU, and people who focus on CPU and RAM-heavy tasks should go for the 32GB RAM variant, while the version I use is the jack of all trades.

-Below you will find Amazon Affiliate Links for both the Lenovo Legion 5 versions I recommend.
-If you buy the laptop using the links below, I will earn a small commission (I think it's 3% for tech products) at no expense to you.
+Below you will find Amazon Affiliate Links for both variants I recommend in my Lenovo Legion 5 review.
+If you buy the laptop using the links below, we will earn a small commission (I think it's 3% for tech products) at no expense to you.